What to see in Maramures, Romania?!

 A ticket costs 10 RON (approx. 2 EUR/2.25 USD) for adults and 5 RON (aprox.
 1 EUR/1.12 USD) for kids or older people.

-Visit the Memorial to the Victims of Communism and of the Resistance
+06. Visit the Memorial to the Victims of Communism and of the Resistance: Sighet Museum

-Also in Sighetu Marmatiei, you’ll find part of the Memorial to the Victims of Communism and of the Resistance: the Sighet Museum, created on the ruins of the former Sighet prison.
+Also in Sighetu Marmatiei, created on the ruins of the former Sighet prison, you’ll find the Sighet Museum which is part of the Memorial to the Victims of Communism and of the Resistance.

 In 1998, the Council of Europe placed the Sighet Memorial among the main sites for preserving the continent’s memory, alongside the Auschwitz Memorial and the Normandy Peace Memorial.